kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 [Zab](https://pdfs.semanticscholar.org/b02c/6b00bd5dbdbd951fddb00b906c82fa80f0b3.pdf)
 consensus protocol to replicate a state machine across all servers in the ensemble.

-The ensemble uses the Zab protocol to elect a leader, and the ensemble cannot write data until it elects a leader.
-Once it elects a leader, the ensemble uses Zab to ensure that it replicates all writes to a quorum before it acknowledges and makes them visible to clients.
+The ensemble uses the Zab protocol to elect a leader, and the ensemble cannot write data until that election is complete.
+Once complete, the ensemble uses Zab to ensure that it replicates all writes to a quorum before it acknowledges and makes them visible to clients.
 Without respect to weighted quorums, a quorum is a majority component of the ensemble containing the current leader.
 For instance, if the ensemble has three servers, a component that contains the leader and one other server constitutes a quorum.
-If the ensemble can not achieve a quorum, the ensemble data can not write data.
+If the ensemble can not achieve a quorum, the ensemble cannot write data.

 ZooKeeper servers keep their entire state machine in memory, and write every mutation to a durable WAL (Write Ahead Log) on storage media.
 When a server crashes, it can recover its previous state by replaying the WAL.
 To prevent the WAL from growing without bound, ZooKeeper servers will periodically snapshot their in memory state to storage media.
 These snapshots can be loaded directly into memory, and all WAL entries that preceded the snapshot may be discarded.